← Back to resources

 >

-<span classname="text-white font-medium">Click Me</span>
+<span className="text-white font-medium">Click Me</span>

 Mouse Container Example